ibm-cds-labs/logshare-client/README.md

     Ctrl-C

-When `logshare` is killed, it deletes the data you streamed to it.
+When `logshare` is killed not further data can be streamed to that channel.

 ## Options

-When sharing a stream, you can also direct the stream to your terminal by adding the `-f` command-line switch e.g.
+When sharing a stream, you can also view the stream on your terminal by adding the `-f` command-line switch e.g.

     >tail -f /var/log/system.log | logshare -f
     Share URL: https://logshare.mybluemix.net/share/kkdgapgdx